najibghadri/redux-dunk/README.md

 (...extraParams) => async ({ dispatch, getState }) => any
 ```

-Main APIs:
+## API

+#### dunk
+- `dunk(nextState, ...effects)` - schedules given effects to run parallelly after reducer has finished, and returns the given state as it is.

+#### Effect creators
 - `Effect(effect)` - let's you easily create an effect, input shape: ` async ({ dispatch, getState }) => any`
 - ` EffectCreator(effectCreator)` - easily create an effect creator, input shape: `(...extraParams) => async ({ dispatch, getState }) => any`
-- `dunk(nextState, ...effects)` - schedules given effects to run parallelly after reducer has finished, and returns the given state as it is.

 Use `Effect` to create your effect without extra parameters, use `EffectCreator` when the effect needs extra parameters.

+When you create effects with these two helpers you get Effects with Monadic EffectApi:
+#### Effect Api
+- then
+- fmap
+- catch
+- fold
+- sleep

+#### Effect composers
+Each of these return an Effect so you can compose them.
+- Delay(ms, effect) - run effect after ms delay
+- Sequence(…effects) - run effects in order waiting for promise to resolve. if one fails the effect fails
+- Par(…effects) - same as dunk(state, …effects), starts running effects parallelly
+- Catch(effect, failEffect) try to run effect if it fails run the failEffect
+- Do() - i.e No Op, effect that does nothing, you can start a chain description with this, use it wherever

+## Todos
+ - Effect testers
+ - More effect helpers (`Chain`, `Retry`, `Poll`, `Race`)
+ - `Cancelable`, `TakeOne` and other action trigger based complex Effects. (like saga)
+ - Implement Effect Api: `TestEffects.testEff1.sleep(100).then(TestEffects.testEff2).then(TestEffects.testEff3).catch(eff4)`
+ - Use Effect interface type in all exported functions except Effect and EffectCreator.

+## Examples
 Example effects (from Zoom App codebase):
 ```typescript
 const setUpZoomSdk = Effect( async ({ dispatch }) => {